-- To develop expressions for the computation of transmission line parameters. - To obtain the equivalent circuits for the transmission lines based on distance and operating - voltage for determining voltage regulation and efficiency.
-Also to improve the voltage profile of the transmission system. - To analyses the voltage distribution in insulator strings and cables and methods to improve the same. - To understand the operation of the different distribution schemes.
+- To study the structure of electric power system and to develop expressions for the • computation of transmission line parameters. - To obtain the equivalent circuits for the transmission lines based on distance and to determine voltage regulation and efficiency. - To understand the mechanical design of transmission lines and to analyze the voltage distribution in insulator strings to improve the efficiency. - To study the types, construction of cabilitys and methods to improve the efficiency. - To study about distribution systems, types of substations, methods of grounding, EHVAC, HVDC and FACTS.